R&B Apprentice Operator

 - Load and unload spreaders and plows for snow removal.

-- Maintain Record of Duty Status according to DOT regulations.
+- Maintain driver log according to DOT regulations.

 - Maintain knowledge and observance of appropriate safety and operational regulations and policies.

-- Receive, understand and comply with oral, written and gestured instructions.
+- Receive, understand, and comply with verbal, written, and gestured instructions.

 - Transport and deliver products or materials in liquid, loose, or packaged form.